Bahamian English

-These languages varieties differ based on factors like education, national origin, regional origin, socioeconomic status, and to some extent race.
+These language varieties differ based on factors like education, regional origin, socioeconomic status, and to some extent race.
 Due to the country's British colonial past, the standard written English for official use and education remains largely British-based with regard to grammar, spelling, and vocabulary.

 Because of the Bahamas' proximity to the United States as well as US cable media, the 21st-century Bahamian media industry and younger speakers may be more influenced in their pronunciations by General American English or Black American English.

 Bahamian dialect

-Bahamian dialect, as it is called in the Bahamas, is the first oral language of most Bahamians, covering a spectrum of varieties ranging from an English-based creole language on one end to non-standard local English (often with creole elements) on the other end.
-Additionally, regional and sociocultural markers and differentiations exist along the spectrum.
+Bahamian dialect, as it is called in the Bahamas, is the first oral language of most Bahamians, resulting from intricate patterns of language contact of numerous English dialects and English-based creole languages.
+Bahamian dialect's classification as a variety of English, a distinct creole (or former creole) language of its own, or a diverse mixture is a matter of ongoing linguistic investigation.
+Additionally, regional, racial, and socioeconomic markers and differentiations exist in the country, making Bahamian English a complex set of varieties along a linguistic continuum.

 The name Bahamian dialect is derived from the fact that it was originally thought to be a simple dialect of English.
 However, beginning with the research of Allison Shilling in the latter part of the 20th century, it began to be suggested that Bahamian dialect was in fact a creole.
-This view has been revised over the years, and linguists and academics, now believe that what is commonly referred to as Bahamian dialect is a more complex set of varieties along a post-creole continuum.
-Generally, the term Bahamian dialect excludes standard Bahamian English.
+This view has been revised over the years, and linguists and academics, now believe that what is commonly referred to as Bahamian dialect is a more complex set of varieties along a language continuum.
+Generally, the term Bahamian dialect excludes Standard Bahamian English.
 According to a 1990s study:

 Although Bahamian Dialect appears to be a dialect of English, it is actually more a creole - though it has decreolized over the years.
 Its overall grammar is systematically different from that of standard English and yet the two share many of the same features.
 This serves to enhance the illusion that the two are different dialects of the same language.Bahamian dialect differs from English spoken around the world in its grammar, pronunciation, and lexicon.
 Bahamian dialect is not a formally written language; therefore, when expressed for example in text messages, it is written in a makeshift phonetic manner.

 High-register or standard spoken English

-A minority of Bahamians speak a high-register or standard English that differs little in its grammar, idiom, and lexicon from other standard English varieties worldwide.
+A minority of Bahamians speak a high-register or Standard Bahamian English that differs little in its grammar, idiom, and lexicon from other standard English varieties worldwide.

 Phonology and pronunciation can differ widely and is influenced by a number of factors, including class, formal education (private vs government), national background (eg. expats), time abroad, and use of affected or learned accents (eg. certain professions).
 Code switching is also common.

 Standard Bahamian English can be spoken with a Bahamian accent and, particularly among native Bahamians, may incorporate words, phrases, or expressions from Bahamian dialect.